Why Retirees Need a Different Kind of Dentistry

 The Medication Challenge

-The average American over 65 takes four or more prescription medications, and many of these have significant effects on oral health.
-Dry mouth is a side effect of over 400 commonly prescribed medications, including blood pressure medications, antidepressants, antihistamines, and pain medications.
+The average American over 65 takes four or more prescription medications, and many of these have significant effects on oral health:

 Systemic Health Connections